About My Approach 1:1 Coaching Group Series Mini Course Blog Success Stories Take the Quiz

 What mindfulness-based training does instead

 I know this because I did it.
 In graduate school I was bingeing, restricting, obsessing.
-I used the tools I was studying (the mindfulness practices, the interoceptive training, the nervous system work) and came out the other side not managing my relationship with food, but genuinely transformed by it.
+I used the tools I was studying — the mindfulness practices, the interoceptive training, the nervous system work — and came out the other side genuinely transformed.
 Food stopped being loud.
 I stopped needing willpower.
-I became someone for whom eating well was second nature.
+Eating well became second nature.

 One more thing